pyigm/pyigm/docs/igmguesses.rst

 - **Uncertain (label c)**: These correspond to those components that based on the user experience are likely to be an incorrect identification.
+  Hopefully components identified in this category will be later replaced by a better identification.
+These could include an unphysical narrow line, artifacts, etc.

 - **Unknown (not implemented yet)**: This category is for those absorption features that cannot be explained with current information.